Personal injury protection (PIP) insurance helps pay for your medical bills and lost wages when you or your passengers are injured in a car accident.

 • Wisconsin

-The District of Columbia is neither a true no-fault nor add-on state.
-Drivers are offered the option of no-fault or fault-based coverage, but in the event of an accident a driver who originally chose no-fault benefits has 60 days to decide whether to receive those benefits or file a claim against the other party.
+The District of Columbia is neither an actual no-fault nor an add-on state.
+Drivers are offered the option of no-fault or fault-based coverage.
+Still, in the event of an accident, a driver who initially chose no-fault benefits has 60 days to decide whether to receive those benefits or file a claim against the other party.

 What happens if I don’t have personal injury protection coverage?

-If PIP coverage is optional in your state and you choose to go without, you may have to pay out-of-pocket for your medical bills in some cases, or turn toward medical payments coverage if you have that.
+If PIP coverage is optional in your state and you choose to go without, you may sometimes have to pay out-of-pocket for your medical bills, or turn toward medical payments coverage if you have that.

 How does PIP insurance work with other insurance?

 PIP insurance may include some of the same coverage as your health insurance or Medical Payments (MedPay) policy.
-However, PIP coverage is specifically written for car-related injuries, which are sometimes excluded from health insurance policies, and PIP insurance covers a number of additional expenses not covered by MedPay insurance.
+However, PIP coverage is written explicitly for car-related injuries, sometimes excluded from health insurance policies.
+PIP insurance covers several additional expenses not covered by MedPay insurance.

 Medical payments and PIP are similar, but PIP is typically more comprehensive and pays for items such as lost wages that medical payments will not.

-Medical payments strictly pays for reasonable medical expenses, such as hospital, dental, nursing and X-ray bills incurred within a specified period of time after your accident (usually the first three years).
+Medical payments coverage strictly pays for reasonable medical expenses, such as hospital, dental, nursing and X-ray bills incurred within a specified period after your accident (usually the first three years).

 How much PIP insurance do I need?

-When determining how much PIP insurance you need, begin by considering how you and your family would be affected financially after a car accident that caused injuries.
+When determining how much PIP insurance you need, consider how you and your family would be affected financially after a car accident that caused injuries.

-Your state required PIP minimum coverage amount is likely sufficient if you and family members in your household already have health insurance with excellent benefits.
-But remember that extra PIP protection will kick in to help cover lost income and to pay for household service expenses.
+Your state-required PIP minimum coverage amount is likely sufficient if you and family members in your household already have health insurance with excellent benefits.
+But remember that extra PIP protection will kick in to help cover lost income and pay for household service expenses.

-If you and your family members don’t have health insurance or have a plan that doesn’t offer all the benefits of PIP, consider getting as much PIP coverage as you can afford.
+If you and your family don’t have health insurance or a plan that doesn’t offer all the benefits of PIP, consider getting as much PIP coverage as you can afford.

 PIP insurance may include some of the same benefits as your health insurance plan or Medical Payments policy.
-PIP coverage, however, is specifically written for car-related injuries, which are sometimes excluded from health insurance policies, and PIP insurance covers a number of additional expenses not covered by MedPay insurance.
+PIP coverage, however, is written explicitly for car-related injuries, which are sometimes excluded from health insurance policies.
+PIP insurance covers some additional expenses not covered by MedPay insurance.

 How much does PIP insurance cost?

-To give you an idea of how much PIP insurance costs, below is an example of driver with a clean record, living in Tampa, Florida.
-The rates are for a policy including PIP insurance for up to $10,000, $100,000 for bodily injury liability, up to $300,000 per accident, and including comprehensive and collision with a $500 deductible.
+Below is an example of a safe driver living in Tampa, Florida, to show you how much PIP insurance costs.
+The rates include PIP insurance for up to $10,000, $100,000 for bodily injury liability, up to $300,000 per accident, and comprehensive and collision with a $500 deductible.
 The average rate for PIP for a full coverage policy in Tampa was $366, among the insurers analyzed.
 That turns out to be about 16% of the total rate.

 Average Premium$2,246